uwsampa/accept/README.md

 * `accept log`: Dump the ACCEPT compiler log when compiling the program in the current directory, which can help you get an idea of which approximations are available.
 The output is filtered through c++filt to demangle C++ names.
+* `accept build`: Dump the Clang output from compiling the program.
+This can be helpful during the annotation process.
+Shares a memoized build call with the `log` command, so after running one, the other will be free.

 (If you're hacking on ACCEPT itself, you can also use the `build_enerc.sh` and `build_llvm.sh` scripts once you've extended your `$PATH`.
 This avoids the